Friesian Calf and the tradition of animal sculpture

 Eventually, they decide to run away and become town musicians in the city of Bremen.
 Contrary to the story’s title the characters never arrive in Bremen, as they succeed in tricking and scaring off a band of robbers, capturing their spoils, and moving into their house.

-Marcks’ Musicians is a more abstract and stylised type of animal sculpture than Arnup’s Friesian Cow.
+Marcks’ Musicians is a more abstract and stylised type of animal sculpture than Arnup’s Friesian Calf.
 Marcks’ group of four are formed into a pyramid shape with pronounced and elongated backs and necks.
 The flowing lines are rhythmic – the same shape of line is repeated in each individual animal, but these lines work together to emphasise the cohesive shape of the whole sculpture.
 This group also shows Marcks’ ability to observe animals closely and depict their individuality without excessive detail.

 © University of York